Duofiller/docs/index.md

 [!ref target="blank" text="Leave site and go to Gen 1 user manual instead"](https://duofiller.com/manual)

+If you have a G2 Duofiller or Mono please continue.

 # Safety

 In order to make the most out of your filler, it’s important that you read and follow these instructions carefully.